ansyun/dpdk-ans/README.md

  - TCP protocol, no lock, hash table, per tcp stack per lcore.(currently only run in one lcore, will enhance it)
  -
 Next Planning
-- Enhance TCP Flow control and Congestion control
+- Enhance socket API
-- TCP RSS
+- Support multi core for TCP
 - Performance testing.
-- IPFW

 ####Performance Testing